swallowcamel/nancywiki/Bootstrapper.md

 ## Basic bootstrapper modifications

 When you want to change the runtime behavior of Nancy you are going to be doing this though a custom bootstrapper.
 Fortunately this doesn’t mean you have to implement a bootstrapper from scratch each time, but instead you derive from the “base” bootstrapper you are using and override one of the methods / properties.
-In this example the InitialiseInternal method is overridden:
+In this example the ApplicationStartup method is overridden:

     public class CustomBootstrapper : DefaultNancyBootstrapper
     {
-        public override void InitialiseInternal(TinyIoCContainer container)
+        public override void ApplicationStartup(TContainer container, IPipelines pipelines) {
-        {
             // your customizations goes here
         }